 One of the common names of this sedum is Graveyard Moss.
 It was a plant that was planted over a grave site covering the freshly turned earth.
 The sedum quickly grew and spread a bright green mat.
 It is not a moss, but Graveyard moss became one of its common names.
 Sedum sarmentosum seems old fashioned and I think that is why it appeals to me.
 I like old and I like tradition.
 Ref: Paghat’s Garden

 Graveyard moss is a hardy perennial sedum in zones 4-9.
-In my Ohio zone 6, it dies back each year but pops back in spring with a bright green creeping “vine” to scramble through the bed I currently have it growing.
+In my Ohio zone 6, it dies back each year but pops back in spring with a bright green creeping “vine” to scramble through the bed where I currently have it growing.
 I also have a few pots which are popping out this spring too.
 It will bloom in June with a bright yellow star-shaped flower which covers the plant.
 It is a really beautiful sight and makes you want more and more.
 And yes, it grows well too.
 See posts on other succulents here.

 I have some in my front garden bed and it seems overnight to grow a few inches.
 A small cutting of it grew about 3 feet, branching off in all directions.
 The photo above shows it in a partially sunny bed but sheltered by other plants.
 The soil is rich in this bed and that makes the Gold Moss grow in longer strands.
 It would be a tighter growth habit in lean soil.